vdaas/vald/docs/user-guides/capacity-plannig.md

 Pod priority has the integer value, and the higher value, the higher priority.

-Each vald component has the default priority value:
+Each Vald component has the default priority value:

 - Agent: 1000000000
 - Discoverer: 1000000